Zealandia-Systems/help-site-src/src/MachineStart.md

 Before running up the machine we reccomend you follow the startup procedure and spindle warm up below.

 ## Startup Procedure

-    Turn on your Machine at the controller
-    Make sure the USB is connected to the Computer Connect to your machine through Gladius
-    Home the machine
-    Run a tool change to set machine work co-ordinates Run the XYZ Probe, or manually set work coordinates Press X0Y0 and Z0 to move the machine to work coordinate origin to verify position.
+    Run a tool change to set machine work co-ordinates
-    Ready to go!
-Run your GCode

-## Spindle Warmup
+### Spindle Warmup

 The warm up should be performed before use to increase the longevity of your machine.
 Each stage should be held for 120 seconds (two minutes).
-Macro link [here]

     7,500 RPM
     9,000 RPM
     11,500 RPM
     15,000 RPM
     18,000 RPM